cannereau/aws-inventory/readme.md

 Each script can be run independently to retrieve a type of resource through the AWS organization

-The script *_inv_finops.sh* aggregate some elementary scripts to FinOps purposes
+The script *_inv_finops.sh* aggregate some elementary scripts to FinOps purposes The script *_inv_resources.sh* aggregate all elementary scripts to inventory purposes